rorybennett/Ultrasound-Data-Capture/README.md

   communication with the IMU: [https://pypi.org/project/witmotion/](https://pypi.org/project/witmotion/).
 - Opening a menu while a signal source is connected causes a delay in the signal display.
 I cannot solve this at the moment.
 Just wait until the display signal catches up, it can take a little while.
-- As of 01/Aug/2022 the plotting should be disabled when recording a signal.
-This increases the recorded frame rate and reduces the lag.
-The plotting will be moved to a separate process some time in the future.
+- ~~As of 01/Aug/2022 the plotting should be disabled when recording a signal.~~ This has been fixed.
+The plotting is now initially disabled and takes place on a separate process to the main process.
+The orientation plot is displayed in a new window when enabled.
+This has removed the need for blit and should no longer slow the frame grabbing down.
-- During testing a recording frame rate of roughly 25FPS was achieved on a FHD signal with plotting disabled.
-This was above the 17FPS of the ultrasound probe, and as such duplicate frames were present that can be deleted.
 - This project/program is run directly from PyCharm, and if any other libraries are required an error message will be shown.